 - Three letters of recommendation from persons in a position to assess the potential for significant academic achievement.

 - Applicants for the Creative Writing track must submit a sample of their poetry, fiction or creative nonfiction of no more than 20 pages in length.
 Applicants for the Literature track must submit a nonfiction writing sample of no more than 8-10 pages in length.

 Normally, an undergraduate major in English with a minimum grade point average (GPA) of 3.0 "B" is required.
-The Graduate Record Examination is not required but is strongly recommended, especially from applicants with nontraditional preparation.
 For further information, contact the Director of Graduate Studies in the Department of English.